Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-MLv2/Design_Tutorials/01-Radio-ML/README.md

 ### Split the Training and Testing Data

-The dataset is split into training and testing data using scikit-learn's [train_test_split](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) using a ratio of 20% of the dataset for testing.
+This tutorial splits the dataset into training and testing data using scikit-learn's [train_test_split](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) with a ratio of 20% of the dataset for testing.

 ![figure](images/split_train_test.png)

 ### Training the Model

 The Keras framework provides built-in functions for training and testing the model.
-Here, an EarlyStopping callback is used.
-This stops the training when the monitored metric stops improving for five epochs.
+This tutorial uses an EarlyStopping callback that stops training when the monitored metric stops improving for five epochs.

 ```
 callback = keras.callbacks.EarlyStopping(monitor='val_loss',